Car seat safety

-Every year, more than 2500 children between the ages of 1 and 4 years are injured or killed in car collisions in Canada.
+According to Transport Canada, more than 2000 children between the ages of 1 and 4 years old are injured or killed in car collisions in Canada every year.
 Many injuries or deaths can be prevented with the right use of car seats and booster seats.

 What type of car seat should I use?

-- When your child is at least 18 kg (40 lb), he can move to a belt-positioning booster seat and use the vehicle’s lap-shoulder seat belt.
+- When your child is at least 18 kg (40 lb), she may be ready to move to a belt-positioning booster seat and use the vehicle’s lap-shoulder seat belt.

 Before using your car seat: